vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - Property Name
      - Description
    * - Sinks
-     - A list of logger sink :ref:`configurations<sec:cfg-participant-logsink>`
+     - A list of logger :ref:`sink configurations<sec:cfg-participant-logsink>`
    * - FlushLevel
      - The log level at which flushes are triggered.
    * - LogFromRemotes